 - Cook with it for health benefits and flavoring.

-Research on aloe vera juice benefits for IBS is mixed.
-One study shows positive results for people with IBS who experienced constipation, pain, and flatulence.
+Research on aloe vera juice benefits for IBS is mixed. shows positive results for people with IBS who experienced constipation, pain, and flatulence.
 However, no placebo was used to compare these effects.
 A study on rats shows benefits as well, but it didn’t involve human subjects.